 UBC Research: wellbeing is linked with academic success

-The TLEF project How Teaching Practices Influence Student Mental Health and Wellbeing reveals how instructional practices can have a positive impact on the student learning experience by promoting student wellbeing.
+A Vancouver-based TLEF project, How Teaching Practices Influence Student Mental Health and Wellbeing, revealed how instructional practices can have a positive impact on the student learning experience by promoting student wellbeing.
 The project’s research team is beginning to share findings on the UBC Teaching and Wellbeing blog.
 We invite you to join the conversation through the blog and in-person events.
-Learn more at https://blogs.ubc.ca/teachingandwellbeing/.

 UBC’s exciting wellbeing research and activities build on and contribute to an existing body of literature in the field.
 Some examples of this literature include: